compiledwithproblems/file-context/file-context-mcp/README.md

 5. Implementing rate limiting and caching

 This project demonstrates modern TypeScript/Node.js practices with a focus on modularity, type safety, and error handling while providing a flexible interface for LLM interactions with file-based context.

+### Security Considerations
+1. **Storage Directory**
+   - All file operations are restricted to the `/storage` directory
+   - Paths are validated and normalized before any operation
+   - Directory traversal attempts are blocked
+   - Relative paths are always resolved against storage root

+2. **Path Handling**
+   - Empty paths default to storage root
+   - "." is treated as storage root
+   - Parent directory references ("..") are sanitized
+   - Absolute paths are validated against storage root